mjdave/tui/README.md

 randomInt(max)          // provides an integer from 0 to (max - 1) with a default of 2.

 print(msg1, msg2, ...)  // print values, args are concatenated together
-readValue()             // reads input from the command line, serializing just the first value, doesn't (shouldn't!) call functions or load variables clear()                 // clears the console when run from a command line
+error(msg1, msg2, ...)  // print values, args are concatenated together, calls abort() to exit the program readValue()             // reads input from the command line, serializing just the first value, doesn't (shouldn't!) call functions or load variables clear()                 // clears the console when run from a command line